apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.allocator.dontdump_iobuffers INT 1

    Enable (1) the exclusion of IO buffers from core files when ATS crashes on supported platforms.
-(Currently only linux).
-IO buffers are allocated with the MADV_DONTDUMP with madvise() on linux platforms that support MADV_DONTDUMP.
+(Currently only Linux).
+IO buffers are allocated with the MADV_DONTDUMP with madvise() on Linux platforms that support MADV_DONTDUMP.
 Enabled by default.

 .. ts:cv:: CONFIG proxy.config.ssl.misc.io.max_buffer_index INT 8